 This card earns 3x Miles on Delta purchases and purchases made directly with hotels, 2x miles at restaurants worldwide, including takeout and delivery and at U.S. supermarkets, then 1x on all other eligible purchases.
 Enjoy your first checked bag free on Delta flights and a lot of other benefits and perks, such as fee credit for Global Entry and TSA PreCheck.
 The annual fee is $250.
 For rates and fees of the Delta Platinum card, click here.

 Korean Air SKYPASS

-Korean Air has different rules that apply to partner flights versus their own flights.
+Korean Air has different rules that apply to partner flights versus its own flights.
 With Korean Air flights, you can book one-way travel.
 Unfortunately, partner flights are only available round-trip, so that’s something you’ll want to consider.

 The Korean Air award chart for round-trip flights on partners from North America to Taiwan is as follows:

-|Cabin Class||Korean Air Miles Cost (round-trip)||Taxes and Fees|
+|Cabin Class||Korean Air Miles Cost (Round-Trip)||Taxes and Fees|

 China Airlines’ total taxes and fees for one-way flights will come out to around $72 per person.
 However, since Korean Air passes on fuel surcharges on all airlines, the amount will vary depending on the carrier.